DYK-Team/vna-impedance-measurements/README.md

 To cite this article: Azim Uddin et al 2023 Meas.
 Sci.
 Technol. in press https://doi.org/10.1088/1361-6501/accd09

+LabVIEW programs for controlling devices during the magneto-impedance measurements can be found in our other repository: https://github.com/DYK-Team/Magneto-impedance_measurements

 Also see this project at the University of Plymouth, UK: COMPOSITE MATERIALS FILLED WITH FERROMAGNETIC MICROWIRE INCLUSIONS DEMONSTRATING MICROWAVE RESPONSE TO TEMPERATURE AND TENSILE STRESS (https://pearl-prod.plymouth.ac.uk/handle/10026.1/9488)